yacinehechmi/YellowScraper/README.md

 ![Database Diagram](assets/database_model.png)
 ## Notes
 - the csv processing part of this project is still in progress
-- if you encounter any issues while running the scraper, please create a new issue in the repository.
+- if you encounter any issues while running the project, please create a new issue in the repository.

 ## Acknowledgments
 Special thanks to my fellow engineers at the dataGarage discord community who helped in the making of this project.